Frequently Asked Questions

 Air Pressure and Braking

 Carbon wheels with rim brakes generate significant heat from braking.
-Epoxy resins used in carbon composite are less temperature resistant than aluminium.
-The heat does not dissipate as well as with aluminium rims.
-These facts create limitations with regards to braking and air pressure in the use of carbon rims.
+Epoxy resins used in carbon composite are less temperature resistant than aluminum.
+The heat does not dissipate as well as with aluminum rims.
+These facts create limitations with regards to braking and air pressure in the use of carbon rims when using disk brakes.

-For clincher and tubeless tires, the maximum inflating pressure of a cold tire and rim is 8 bars or 116 psi.
+For clincher road tires, the maximum inflating pressure of a cold tire and rim is 7 bars or 100 psi.
+Check the tire manufacturer recommendation as many larger tires (over 25mm) now have significantly lower maximum pressure recommendations.

 For tubular tires, the maximum pressure should be the maximum pressure recommended by the manufacturer minus 10%.
 Please follow the glueing instructions and use the glueing materials recommended by the tubular manufacturer.